uio-bmi/IN-BIOSx000/index.md

 ## Meals

+Coffee and tea will be freely available each morning in the seminar room.

 For lunch, we recommend the canteen in the other end of the building, [Ole-Johan eatery](https://www.sio.no/en/food-and-beverage/spisesteder/ole-johan-eatery), which serves a nice selection of warm and cold dishes.

+We are organizing a free dinner for all course participants at a restaurant some day during the course.

+We will also order pizza one afternoon.

 ## Requirements